top of page

 The History and Development

-THE BARGIN
+THE AGREEMENT

 In 1980, Lake Clark National Park was established, protecting 4.2 million of acres of land and preserving the headwaters of the Bristol Bay watershed.
-Four years prior, in 1976 Cook Inlet Regional, Inc was granted an approximately 21,000 acre land holding to mine gold, copper, and other minerals.
-As part of the 1976 land exchange, CIRI was granted the right to a transportation easement through the future National Parklands in order to transport the minerals from the Johnson Tract Mine to processing facilities further afield.
+Four years prior, in 1976 the Native Corporation Cook Inlet Regional, Inc (CIRI) chose approximately 21,000 acres beholden of valuable minerals including gold, copper, and silver inside what is now Lake Clark National Park.
+As part of the largest land exchange ever done, the Cook Inlet land exchange of 1976 was agreed upon.
+CIRI was granted the rights to transportation and deep-water port access through park lands.
+Without this agreement, Lake Clark National Park and Preserve would cease to exist.

 THE MINING

-Now, CIRI has submitted proposals for two different transportation easements within Lake Clark National Park.
-In June 2024, the National Park Service (NPS) opened a comment period for two weeks for the public to submit their comments regarding the Johnson Tract Mine's proposed easements.
-Thousands of people submitted comments opposing the easements and telling the NPS that Lake Clark National Park is no place for a mining port and highway.
+Minimal exploration and engineering efforts began in 1982 and ceased by 1995.
+Johnson Tract remained inactive until 2019, when CIRI signed a lease with HighGold to begin a more robust exploratory process.
+In June of 2024, the National Park Service (NPS) opened a very short comment period for 14 days.
+The public submitted their comments regarding the Johnson Tract mine's proposed easements.
+Thousands of people submitted comments opposing the easements and telling NPS that Lake Clark National Park is no place for a mining road, and deep-water port.
+In July 2024, Contango ORE acquired HighGold including the Johnson Tract project continuing the 10-year exploratory mining contract.

 The Bear Coast at Risk

-Iconic Brown Bears
+Brown Bears

 Wild Salmon

-The beauty and bounty of Cook Inlet's wild salmon are at risk of collapsing due to a multitude of factors which will be exacerbated by the effects of the Johnson Tract Mine's development, highway, and port.
+The beauty and bounty of Cook Inlet's wild salmon are at risk of collapsing due to a multitude of factors which will be exacerbated by the effects of the Johnson Tract Mine's development, highway, and deep-water port.

 Existing Industry